Interview Questions

 Outputs:

-a) Software Requirements Specifications which defines the Software High Level Requirements and identifies the Derived High Level Requirements.
+Software High Level Requirements and identifies the Derived High Level

 b) Establishment of traceability to System Requirements